AndersFelde/ArchWSL-config/README.md

 Then choose the package you want to install by pressing the coresponding number (usually 1)

 > Tip: if you get a error with the following error message `failed retrieving ...
-404 Not Found`, try `paru` (updates mirror lists)
+404 Not Found`, try `paru -Syy` (updates mirror lists)

 > Tip: if a file is opened after starting the install, press "q" to exit the file and continue installing